listenzz/MyApp/docs/android.md

     abi {
       reset()
       enable true
-      universalApk false  // If true, also generate a universal APK include "arm64-v8a"
+      universalApk true  // If true, also generate a universal APK include "arm64-v8a", "armeabi-v7a", "x86_64"
     }
   }
 }